Degrees in Agribusiness by Degree Program Level

 Bachelor's Degree in Agribusiness

 With an emphasis on agribusiness management, finance and marketing, a program leading to a bachelor's degree in agribusiness prepares students for mid- to upper-management positions in farming and food production industries.
-In many cases, employers in the agribusiness field will prefer job prospects to hold a bachelor's degree in agribusiness management.
+In many cases, employers in the agribusiness field would prefer job prospects to hold bachelor's degrees in agribusiness management.

 - Farm operations management

 - Agribusiness economic analysis

 - Operations management

 With a bachelor's degree in agribusiness, graduates can pursue management positions in accounting, marketing or finance in many businesses related to the food industry, including food production companies, food distribution companies and agricultural equipment manufacturing companies.
 The types of jobs graduates can expect to qualify for include: